linuxlawson/greeter/README.md

 alias hi="~/bin/bash/greeter.sh"

 **Permission Denied** message?
-In Terminal (and in scripts directory) just type: chmod 755 greeter.sh
+In Terminal (and in scripts directory) just type: chmod +x greeter.sh
 <br>

 **Note:** This simple bash script can be changed, made better, and improved on in many ways.